-- (2) On November 26, 2012 we announced that we plan to offer in a Rule 144A private placement \$550.0 million aggregate principal amount of senior unsecured notes. - (3) Actual and as adjusted long-term debt excludes \$86.6 million (\$131.8 million as adjusted assuming completion of our acquisition of Safety-Kleen) of letters of credit outstanding on September 30, 2012 under our revolving credit facility.
+(2) On November 27, 2012 we launched a Rule 144A private offering of \$550.0 million aggregate principal amount of senior unsecured notes.

+(3) Actual and as adjusted long-term debt excludes \$86.6 million (\$131.8 million as adjusted assuming completion of our acquisition of Safety-Kleen) of letters of credit outstanding on September 30, 2012 under our revolving credit facility.